dragnet-org/dragnet/README.md

 # More details about the code structure

-Coming soon.. a set of jumbled non-sense here now.

-We provide a few high level classes for manipulating the data and doing the training.

-`DragnetModelData` encapsulates the data set and includes methods for reading it from disk, making some diagnostic plots and exposing the data to the `DragnetModelTrainer` class.

-The `DragnetModelTrainer` does ...

-abstract base classes for blockifier, features and machine learning model and a model class that chains them together and encapsulates all three

-tokenizer = callable(string) and returns list of tokens

-  blockifier = implements blockify that takes string and returns
-           an list of Block instances

-  features = callable that takes list of blocks
-             and returns a numpy array of features (len(blocks), nfeatures) It accepts an optional keyword "train" that is only called in an initial pre-processing state for training
-           feature.nfeatures = attribute that gives number of features optionally feature.init_params(features) that sets some global state if features.init_params is implemented, then must also implement features.set_params(ret) where ret is the returned value from features.init_params

-  machine learning model = implements sklearn interface
+Each of the models in `dragnet.models` implements the content extraction model interface defined in `ContentExtractionModel`.
+A content extraction model encapsulates a blockifier, some feature extractors and a machine learning model.

+A blockifier implements `blockify` that takes a HTML string and returns a list of block objects.
+A feature extractor is a callable that takes a list of blocks and returns a numpy array of features (len(blocks), nfeatures). takes the list of block objects.
+There is some additonal optional functionality to "train" the feature (e.g. estimate parameters needed for centering) specified in `features.py`.
+The machine learning model implements the sklearn interface (`predict` and `fit`) and is used to compute the content/no-content prediction for each block.

 # Details about the training data